A historical chronology of Prestatyn’s Scala Cinema and Arts Centre

 1900 – July 26th.
-Prestatyn’s Town Hall opened, owned by a solicitor Mr Ffoulkes Roberts who practiced at Denbigh.
+Prestatyn’s Town Hall opened, owned by a solicitor Mr Ffoulkes Roberts who practised at Denbigh.

 1901 – Auditorium added.

-1910 – Roberts screened the funeral of late King Edward VII.
-His funeral procession is said to have been one of the the first occasions when colour news film, Kinemacolor, was used.
+1910 – Roberts screened the funeral of the late King Edward VII.
+The state funeral of Edward VII, King of the United Kingdom of Great Britain and Ireland and Emperor of India, occurred on Friday, 20 May 1910.
+His funeral procession is said to have been one of the first occasions when colour news film, Kinemacolor, was used.
 Kinemacolor was the first successful colour motion picture process, used commercially from 1908 to 1914.
 It was invented by George Albert Smith of Brighton, England in 1906, and launched by Charles Urban’s Urban Trading Co. of London in 1908.
 From 1909 on, the process was known as Kinemacolor.
 It was a two-colour additive colour process, photographing and projecting a black-and-white film behind alternating red and green filters.

 1912 – James Roberts changed his name to Saronie as he felt it was more impressive in his work as a cinematographer.